 "That would be good advice had it not come from a guy who has never even held a girls hand before... or guy, I don't judge."

-To some it would be... strange, adjectives have failed me, to say that silence could somehow get more silent than it already isi, however that statement was proven true in those brief moments before the tall fellow recovered from the jab.
+To some it would be... strange, adjectives have failed me, to say that silence could somehow get more silent than it already is, however that statement would be proven true in those brief moments before the tall fellow recovered from blowing the jab.

 "Damn...
-I mean, I could say the same to you, then again you'll bring up our two year age difference.
+I mean, I could say the same to you...
+Then again you'll bring up our three year age difference.
 You must really care for me to bring that up whenever you get the chance.
 If anything it makes me happy."

 The short one stood up quickly and handed him a few coins.
 "Too expensive, that's my excuse.
 But just this once, I guess, drinks are on me.
 Like you said, 'she's late.'
 Might as well start heading out."

-Once again the silence and serenity were restored once again when the two left the, now, sentient free, completely abandoned food court.
+Silence and serenity were restored once again when the two left the, now sentient free, completely, abandoned food court.
 A place that had been sucked dry of its color was surprisingly delighted, for once, to see this.
-It was like being a bitter, lonely, ugly, wrinkly, sorrowful, and regretful elderly person looking at ease after yapping at some kids whom where expressing their youthfulness so carefree.
+It was like being a bitter, lonely, wrinkly, sorrowful, and regretful elder looking at ease after yapping at some kids whom where expressing their youthfulness so carefree.

 Chaos replaced the calm as they stepped outside the gate that sealed the food court in its own personal place in the universe, or maybe it's more appropriate to say it was more of a void in the universe.

-Sounds of laughter, so-called bargains, and gossip clashed in the cool afternoon breeze under the sights of a warm sun that illuminated the cluttered streets.
+Sounds of laughter, bargains, and casual chatter clashed in the cool afternoon breeze under the sights of a warm sun that illuminated the cluttered streets.

-"Yo, Azura," the tall one handed his friend a smoothie, outside a rather colorful and decoritive cafe.
+"Yo, Azura," the tall one handed his friend a smoothie, outside a colorful and decoritive cafe.